Sherman, Texas: Transportation

 TAPS Public Transit is the sole transit provider for Sherman, with curb-to-curb paratransit for all residents.

 Medical care

 The city of Sherman is served locally by Wilson N. Jones Regional Medical Center, Texoma Medical Center, and a Baylor Scott & White surgery center.

 Sports

 In 2023, organizers announced Sherman as the home of two new minor league sports franchises.
 A semi-professional baseball team called the Sherman Shadowcats began play in the Mid-American League during late spring of 2024.

-A USL League One soccer club, Texoma FC, began play in the city during 2025.
+The club moved to the Texas Collegiate League for the 2026 season.